 BJS does not currently have a data collection dedicated to generate information about PSCs.
 Because of this, BJS cannot fully meet its mandate to publish and disseminate information about this growing and high-profile component of the criminal justice system and its effects on other components of the criminal justice system.
 A key goal for BJS and the CPSC is to collect empirical information on this relatively new facet of the criminal justice system – one that is pulling offenders, staff and resources from other parts of the system.
 In many states and local jurisdictions, it is believed that PSCs are dramatically changing the flows of offenders through various branches of the criminal justice system.
 For example, it is possible that changes in the volume and composition of the prison populations in some states are due to the diversion of offenders into PSCs; if so, without the information on PSCs (and specifically state-level PSCs data) this dynamic could not be observed.
 BJS clearly needs to acquire an understanding of the characteristics and activities of PSCs if it is to effectively monitor trends in justice system case processing and outcomes.

 In terms of specific items covered by the CPSC questionnaire and how they relate to BJS needs and uses, the data collection instrument is divided into several sections: (1) court operations, staffing, and funding, (2) court provided services, treatment, and supervision (3) participant eligibility, entry, and benefit, (4) case-type and caseload information, (5) data collection practices, and (6) aggregate participant data.
-The items collected in each of the sections will allow will produce the first ever benchmark information on the nation’s PSCs, make comparisons across states, and if future CPSCs are funded, serve as a baseline to measure change in PSCs.
+The items collected in each of the sections will allow BJS to produce the first ever benchmark information on the nation’s PSCs, make comparisons across states, and if future CPSCs are funded, serve as a baseline to measure change in PSCs.
 BJS will use of the above-mentioned problem-solving court sections through the following analytical frameworks:

 Court operations, staffing, and funding: BJS will obtain information on court operations, court staffing, staff expertise and training, and funding.
 Obtaining court operations information is critical to understanding the organization and structure of PSCs and the frequency of court sessions.
 BJS will use the staffing questions to determine the size and type of dedicated PSC staff and better understand the prevalence of any specialized PSC training and requirements for continued professional education of PSC staff.
 Obtaining funding source information will allow BJS to illuminate the contribution of various PSC funding sources (e.g., government budgets, grants, private funds, etc.).
 This section will allow BJS to compare court operations, staffing, and funding across states and type of problem-solving court.